drabhikroy/Courses/content/en/work/cv-pdf.md

 <div class="concise">

-- Administered in-depth evaluations of five tools designed for assessment and engagement of the deaf and hard of hearing.
+- Evaluated digital tools developed for assessing and engaging individuals who are deaf or hard of hearing.
-- Designed and conducted a multi-site evaluation.
+- Led a multi-site evaluation that examined program delivery, participant engagement, and outcomes.
 - Produced a detailed external evaluation brief for federal reporting.

 </div>